Pytanis' Google Sheet client is really made for simplicity. Retrieving a worksheet of a Google sheet is as simple as:

 Google Sheet has a real useful version history that can be found under File » Version history » See version history.
 Even if you have accidentally overwritten you Google Sheet you can also restore an old version.

 In case you want even more functionality and a dataframe is just not enough, you can use the

 gsheet method to get a Worksheet object or Spreadsheet object of GSpread.
 GSpread gives you full access to the API of Google Sheet and all the

 gsheet_as_df does is to basically use GSpread-Dataframe to convert this into a Pandas dataframe to simplify things for you.
-Also check out GSpread-Formatting if you want to use features like conditional formatting, colors cells, etc. Pytanis' google module gives you a complete reference of the current functionality within Pytanis but make sure to check out the GSpread ecosystem too as mentioned above.
+Also check out GSpread-Formatting if you want to use features like conditional formatting, colored cells, etc. Pytanis' google module gives you a complete reference of the current functionality within Pytanis but make sure to check out the GSpread ecosystem too as mentioned above.